 For much of this period the king himself has been in frail health and rarely seen in public.
 He never publicly endorsed the yellow-shirt campaign but nor did he, or his confidants, make any attempt to voice disapproval about increasingly anti-democratic uses of the royal brand.
 Queen Sirikit has been much more open in her support for the anti-Thaksin forces.
 A pivotal moment in public perceptions of the monarchy came when she attended the funeral of a yellow-shirt protester killed in a violent clash with police.
 In a powerful blow to the palace’s carefully cultivated imagery, Thailand’s queen stood shoulder-to-shoulder with yellow-shirt leaders who were calling for the forcible overthrow of an elected government.

-Inevitably, royal entanglement in politics has generated comment, and some dismay, locally and internationally.
+Inevitably, royal entanglement in politics has generated comment, and some dismay, locally and ly.
 Abhisit has done whatever he can to keep a lid on the criticism.
 Among the many legal tools his government has enthusiastically deployed, the lèse majesté provision of the criminal code is the most potent.
 Lengthy jail terms have been handed to those who have challenged the supposed sanctity of the royal institution.
-Though Abhisit has paid lip service to international calls for reform of this draconian law, his government has shown no sign of backing off from heavy-handed repression of free speech when it comes to royal matters.
+Though Abhisit has paid lip service to calls for reform of this draconian law, his government has shown no sign of backing off from heavy-handed repression of free speech when it comes to royal matters.
 Soft power may also play a part.
-There is talk of Abhisit’s government funding a Thai studies centre in Australia, presumably in an attempt to get some more sympathetic international discussion of sensitive issues.
+There is talk of Abhisit’s government funding a Thai studies centre in Australia, presumably in an attempt to get some more sympathetic discussion of sensitive issues.

 Many observers agree that such heightened sensitivity is part of a drawn-out preamble to the even more anxious situation when the king dies.
 King Bhumibol has been in hospital since September 2009 and is now very rarely seen.
 The public consensus is that his only son, Crown Prince Vajiralongkorn, will take the throne when he dies.
 Repeated comments from well-placed sources within the government have reinforced the understanding that this is the logical and inevitable path of succession.
 What this consensus is designed to ignore is that Vajiralongkorn remains deeply unpopular and that his younger sister, Princess Sirindhorn, may still be the preferred heir among some senior figures within the Thai elite.
 The widespread circulation of revealing images of Vajiralongkorn’s wife suggests that there may be people very close to him who are keen to undermine his public credibility.